thebitmonk/send_post_api/docs/AccountstatApi.md

 <a name="accountStatsRouterGetAllAggregateAccountStatsByGroup"></a>
 # **accountStatsRouterGetAllAggregateAccountStatsByGroup**
-> ModelsStats accountStatsRouterGetAllAggregateAccountStatsByGroup(xAccountApiKey, group, opts)
+> Stats accountStatsRouterGetAllAggregateAccountStatsByGroup(xAccountApiKey, group, opts)